About Our Lab

 Graduate Student ResearcherEducation: B.S., Biomedical Engineering, UC Irvine; Graduate Student, Driskill Graduate Program (DGP), Northwestern University

 I began my PhD studies in the Molecular, Cellular & Integrative Physiology program at UCLA and am now a PhD student in the Driskill Graduate Program at Northwestern.
-I graduated from UC Irvine with a degree in biomedical engineering (B.S.) and then worked as a post-baccalaureate fellow in Dr. George E. Davis' lab where I focused on microtubule dynamics during endothelial morphogenesis using 3D matrices.
-I am interested in EC mechanobiology especially in the context of fluid shear stress, and in the Arispe lab I am able to combine my interests and expertise to study endothelial cytoskeletal dynamics and necessary post-translational modifications that occur under flow conditions in vitro and in vivo, as well as creating 3D bioprinted models to study mechanobiology in the vessel wall.
+I graduated from UC Irvine with a degree in biomedical engineering (B.S.).
+Then, I worked as a post-baccalaureate fellow (NIH-PREP) in Dr. George E. Davis' lab, where I focused on microtubule dynamics during endothelial morphogenesis.
+I am interested in EC mechanobiology, especially in the context of fluid shear stress.
+In the Arispe lab, I am working on a project studying how different shear stress patterns alter endothelial nuclear shape and chromosome organization.

 Publications